btakita/philosophy/README.md

 Stories are the proverbial "double-edged sword".
 Stories can illuminate [truth](./src/truth.md) & expand consciousness of an abstraction.
 Stories can also restrict the scope of an abstraction.

-Since stories can set context and contexts set scope, a story may change the scope of focus of a being.
+Since stories can set context and contexts set scope, a story may change the scope of focus of an entity.

 This philosophy makes judicious use of story in the pursuit of expanding consciousness.